morpho-org/metamorpho/README.md

 ### Allocator takeover

-If one of the allocators starts setting withdraw queue and/or supply queue that are not in line with the vault risk strategy, or incoherently reallocating the funds, the owner of the vault should:
+If one of the allocators starts setting the withdraw queue and/or supply queue that are not in line with the vault risk strategy, or incoherently reallocating the funds, the owner of the vault should:

 - Deprive the faulty allocator from his privileges with the `setIsAllocator` function.
 - Reallocate the funds in a way consistent with the vault risk strategy with the `reallocate` function (this can also be done by the curator or the other allocators).